 The written and online coding rounds are the first obstacles that students need to tackle on their way to becoming an SDE for Amazon!
 The written round consists of two sections, aptitude and technical, and there are a total of 30 minutes for students to answer all questions.
 Technical questions usually revolve around topics like C++, inheritance, operating systems, and data structures.

 The online coding round includes around 3-4 coding questions of intermediate difficulty, on data structures (both basic and advanced).
-Strong understanding of these data structures is needed to crack the test.
+A strong understanding of these data structures is needed to crack the test.
 Some of the most popular questions asked by Amazon in this round include Kadane’s algorithm, parentheses checker, 0-1 Knapsack, converting an array to a binary search tree, and longest palindromic subsequence.

 Once students clear the coding and written rounds, technical, one-on-one interviews are held on-campus.
 Interviewers usually ask questions related to data structures.
 There are usually 2 rounds of technical interviews held, with the difficulty of questions increasing as students progress to the second round.
 The second round is where recruiters place more focus on topics like trees, tries, and binary search trees.
 Helpful tip- Amazon recruiters focus on edge and corner cases in a problem.
 The approach to arrive at the solution is more important than the solution itself.